Dasharo/docs/docs/unified-test-documentation/overview.md

 ## Dasharo modules

-Tests preformed during validation procedure can be divided into test modules, test suites and test cases.
+Tests performed during validation procedure can be divided into test modules, test suites and test cases.

 Test cases are the smallest component of validation procedure.
-Their task is to check, that the given functionallity works properly under a certain conditions.
+Their task is to check, that the given functionality works properly under a certain conditions.

 Test suites group test cases related to the given functionality, while